Harp seal

 The harp seal (Pagophilus groenlandicus), also known as the saddleback seal or Greenland seal, is a species of earless seal, or true seal, native to the northernmost Atlantic Ocean and Arctic Ocean.
 Originally in the genus Phoca with a number of other species, it was reclassified into the monotypic genus Pagophilus in 1844.
-In Greek, its scientific name translates to "ice-lover from Greenland," and its taxonomic synonym, Phoca groenlandica translates to "Greenlandic seal."
-This is the only species in the genus Pagophilus.
+In Greek, its scientific name translates to "Greenlandic ice-lover", and its taxonomic synonym, Phoca groenlandica translates to "Greenlandic seal".

 Description

 The mature harp seal has pure black eyes.
-It has a silver-gray fur covering its body, with black harp- or wishbone-shaped markings dorsally, accounting for its common name.
+It has a silver-grey fur covering its body, with black harp- or wishbone-shaped markings dorsally, accounting for its common name.
 Adult harp seals grow to be 1.7 to 2.0 m long and weigh from 115 to 140 kg.
-The harp seal pup has a white coat for the first 2–3 weeks until the first molt, when it is replaced by a black-dotted silver to gray coat.
+The harp seal pup has a white coat for the first 2–3 weeks until the first moult, when it is replaced by a black-dotted silver to grey coat.
 Pups acquire their characteristic pattern once they near sexual maturity.
 In males, the transition to the harp-pattern tends to be abrupt, while in females it may be gradual and span years.
 Some females may never lose all their spots or not fully develop the harp-pattern.
-Harp seals show little sexual dimorphism, with males being slightly larger.
+Harp seals show little sexual dimorphism in size, with males being slightly larger.

 Physiology

 The harp seal is a modest diver.
 Dive depth varies with season, time of day and location.
 In the Greenland Sea sub-population, the average dive rate is around 8.3 dives per hour and dives range from a depth of less than 20 m to over 500 m.
 Dive duration ranges from less than two minutes to just over 20 minutes.
 During the spring and summer when seals forage along the pack ice in the Greenland Sea, most dives are less than 50 m.
 In the late fall and winter, dive depth has been found to increase, particularly in the Denmark Strait, where the mean dive depth was found to be 141 m.

 Lactating female harp seals spend about 80% of the time in the water and 20% of the time on the fast ice, weaning or staying near their pups.
 However, almost half of the time spent in the water is at the surface, well beyond what is expected to recover from dives.
-This behavior allows the mother harp seal to conserve energy and avoid the harsh conditions of the fast-ice while remaining near her pup.
+This behaviour allows the mother harp seal to conserve energy and avoid the harsh conditions of the fast-ice while remaining near her pup.
 As with most phocids, she requires vast amounts of energy to ensure sufficient mass transfer to her growing, weaning pup.
 Harp seals remain within their aerobic dive limit for 99% of dives.